lsst/LDM-PMT/index.rst

 * only assign a person to a story when it is known for sure that given person will be the one working on that story.
 In practice, names should be assigned to stories when planning resources for current/next cycle, or when something urgent/critical comes up, or when it is really trivial (< 0.5 SP).
 Otherwise leave as "Unassigned", unless there is only one and only expert that can handle a given story.

+* standalone non-software activities and LOE not reflected by epics and stories in JIRA DM, only in JIRA DLP and PMCS.

 JIRA / PMCS Integration
 ~~~~~~~~~~~~~~~~~~~~~~~